DestinE-Climate-DT/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/timeseries.rst

 Classes
 -------

-There are three classes to compute the netCDF files:
+There are three classes for the analysis:

 * **Timeseries**: a class that computes time series of a given variable or formula for a given model or dataset.
   Comparison with a reference dataset is also possible.
 It supports hourly, daily, monthly and yearly time series and area selection.